 In 2009, Smile Foundation decided to diversify its modus operandi.
 Having chosen to work with grassroots NGOs as the implementing partners for its programmes on ground, it realized that many a times the capacities of community based organisations (CBOs) were not adequate to meet the high expectations of large corporate social investors.
 The outreach model was adopted by Smile Foundation to directly implement its development initiatives in areas that required a highly intensive engagement for a wider and sustained outcome.

 The very year the Right to Education (RTE) Act was enacted by the Parliament of India, Smile Foundation was conferred with the Asia Pacific Child Rights Award for its television campaign “Choone Do Aasman”, broadcasted on NDTV India.
 Instituted by CASBAA, ABU and UNICEF, the Award is given to the best television programme produced in the Asia-Pacific region with a focus on child rights.
-“Choone do Aasman” was an attempt to showcase real stories of struggle, survival and hope of children living in the interiors of India.
-The highlight of the show was that the children told their stories in their own words.
+“Choone do Aasman” was a breakthrough partnership in the Indian development sector, with real stories of struggle, survival and hope of children living in the interiors of India being showcased on the national television.

 As a major step towards sensitising the civil society towards the needs, aspirations and dreams of a less privileged child, Smile Foundation produced the highly acclaimed film I am Kalam in 2010.
 It became the first film ever in India to be produced by a development organization.
 The film went on to inspire millions of children, youth and adults alike all over the world, travelling to 30 film festivals across the globe, including a world premiere at the 63rd Cannes Film Festival.
 I am Kalam won 17 national and international awards.